-4.2 The protection tunnels
+B. The protection tunnels

 As explained earlier, a solution is required to allow router X2 to reroute the packets immediately to router X1 even if the routing tables of X3 and X1 still point to X2 as their nexthop.
-For this, two different types of tunnels can be envisaged:
+For this, two different types of tunnels can be envisaged :

 - A tunnel from the primary egress router (X2) to another egress router (e.g. X1) of the upstream AS that peers with the same downstream AS.
-We call this tunnel a primary egress - secondary egress or pe-se tunnel. - A tunnel from the primary egress router (X2) to another ingress router in the downstream AS (e.g. R1).
-We call this tunnel a primary egress - secondary ingress or pe-si tunnel.
+We call this tunnel a primary egress secondary egress or pe-se tunnel and will use such tunnels to solve the parallel-link problem. - A tunnel from the primary egress router (X2) to another ingress router in the downstream AS (e.g. R1).
+We call this tunnel a primary egress secondary ingress or pesi tunnel and will use such tunnels to solve the stub problem.

 The pe-se and pe-si protection tunnels are "pre-defined" before the link failure.
-At the primary egress router, a protection tunnel is defined by two parameters: an encapsulation header and an outgoing interface.
+At the primary egress router, a protection tunnel is defined by two parameters : an encapsulation header and an outgoing interface.
 At the secondary ingress or egress, the definition of the protection tunnel is simply the ability to de-encapsulate the packets received over the tunnel.

-Several types of protection tunnels exist: IP over IP, GRE, IPSec, L2TP, MPLS over IP, However, not all encapsulation types are suitable for pe-se tunnels.
+Several types of protection tunnels exist : IP over IP, GRE, IPSec, L2TP, MPLS over IP, However, not all encapsulation types are suitable for pe-se tunnels.
 Consider again figure 5.
-When link $X2 \to R2$ fails, router X2 will encapsulate the packets towards router X1.
+When link $X2 \rightarrow R2$ fails, router X2 will encapsulate the packets towards router X1.
 If X2 uses IP-in-IP encapsulation, then router X1 will use its FIB to forward the de-encapsulated packets.
 Unfortunately, X1's FIB may still use X2 as the nexthop to reach the affected prefixes.

-To avoid this problem, we require the utilisation of an encapsulation scheme that contains a label such as L2TP [23] or MPLS over IP [39].
+To avoid this problem, we require the utilisation of an encapsulation scheme that contains a label such as L2TP [25] or MPLS over IP [26].
 This label is assigned by the secondary egress router.
 When it receives an encapsulated packet, it uses the label as a key to forward the de-encapsulated packet over the appropriate secondary link without consulting its BGP FIB.
 This ensures that the secondary egress will not return the received encapsulated packets to the primary egress router even if this primary egress is the current BGP nexthop according to the FIB of the secondary egress router.

 Using IP-based tunnels usually raises two immediate questions.
-The first one is the cost of encapsulation and de-encapsulation.
+The first one is the cost of encapsulation and deencapsulation.
 In the past, those operations were performed on the central CPU of the router and were costly from a performance viewpoint [27].
 Today, the situation is completely different and high-end routers are able to perform encapsulation or de-encapsulation at line rate.
-Furthermore, many large ISPs have deployed MPLS to support BGP/MPLS VPNs and some rely on L2TP or GRE-based encapsulation [17].
+Furthermore, many large ISPs have deployed MPLS to support BGP/MPLS VPNs and some rely on L2TP or GRE-based encapsulation [28].
 The second question is the problem of fragmenting packets whose size exceeds the MTU.
-On current Packet over SONET interfaces used by high-end routers, this issue becomes a design problem: the network must be designed to ensure that the MTU is large enough.
-The design guidelines developed for GRE-based tunnels in [17] would ensure that fragmentation is avoided when IP-based protection tunnels are used.
+On current Packet over SONET interfaces used by high-end routers, this issue becomes a design problem : the network must be designed to ensure that the MTU is large enough.
+The design guidelines developed for GRE-based tunnels in [28] would ensure that fragmentation is avoided when IP-based protection tunnels are used.